polonel/trudesk/README.md

 <br />

 ### Open Source Help Desk - Simply Organized.
 Quickly resolve issues & task with an easy-to-use solution.
-Built with one goal in mind, to keep work loads organized and simple. **This is the source for Trudesk Self-Hosted**, the community edition of Trudesk. **For the more comprehensive, cloud-hosted version, please see Trudesk Cloud at <a href="http://trudesk.io">Trudesk.io</a>.**
+Built with one goal in mind, to keep work loads organized and simple. **This is the source for Trudesk Community Edition**, the community edition of Trudesk. **For the more comprehensive, cloud-hosted version, please see Trudesk Cloud at <a href="http://trudesk.io">Trudesk.io</a>.**

 <p align="center">
     <img src="https://files.trudesk.io/hero-td-right.png" />